mfllerena/stacks_C3emittersVANDELS/README.md

 # stacks_C3emittersVANDELS
 This repository contains the spectra used for the analysis of CIII] emitters in VANDELS presented in Llerena et al. 2021

 We made median stacking with a sample of 217 galaxies splitting it by ranges of mass (5 bins) and also ranges of U magnitude (6 bins), Ks magnitude (6 bins) and FUV (1500A) magnitude (6 bins), from BAGPIPES SED fitting.
-We also have stacks by equivalent width (EW) of LyA (4 bins) and CIII] (3bins)
+We also have stacks by equivalent width (EW) of LyA (4 bins) and CIII] (3 bins)

-The bin distribution can be seen in the “sample*.jpg” files.
-The vertical dashed lines are the limits of each bin.

-There are 6 folders: M_1500, mass, U_VIMOS, and Ks_VISTA,  EWLyA and EWCIII] depending on the parameter.
+There are 6 folders: M_1500, Stellar mass, U_VIMOS, and Ks_VISTA,  EWLyA and EWCIII] depending on the parameter.

 Inside each folder, there are 4 subfolders (StackA, StackB, StackC, StackD) depending on the galaxies included in the stacks.
 “StackA” : all galaxies in the bin are included in the stack.